microsoft/php-sdk-binary-tools/README.md

 - SDK or PHP sources put into too long paths, will cause an issue.
 - If Cygwin is installed, it might cause issues.
 If it's unavoidable, to have Cygwin on the same machine, ensure SDK preceeds it on the PATH.
 - Tools, based on MSYS2, only accept paths with forward slashes.
+- Both Visual C++ toolset and the Windows SDK components have to be installed for the PHP SDK to work properly.
+- The VC++ toolset is still requried, even if another compiler, fe. clang, is intended to be used.